 It combines the excitement of game-based learning with the important task of learning to read and spell.
 Its strength lies in its option to create personal word lists for practising single-word reading and spelling, helping teachers and teaching assistantsachieve specific learning objectives, using effective scaffolding strategies.
 It also provides syllabification games, which is the cutting of words into smaller syllables to aid reading.

-Mind map showing Nessy Learning Program at center with key features branching outward
+Mind map showing Nessy Learning Programme at centre with key features branching outward

-Hub-and-spoke mind map: Nessy Learning Program Components and Features
+Hub-and-spoke mind map: Nessy Learning Programme Components and Features

-The program’s games-based learning leads to increased levels of engagement and higher attainment.
-On average, students using the Nessy program make more than one year of progress in 12 weeks (according to a recent research study).
+The programme’s games-based learning leads to increased levels of engagement and higher attainment.
+On average, students using the Nessy programme make more than one year of progress in 12 weeks (according to a recent research study).

-The Nessy Reading & Spelling Program by Mike Jones was the first cloud-based educational learning program.
+The Nessy Reading & Spelling Programme by Mike Jones was the first cloud-based educational learning programme.
 Nessy's Dyslexia Quest was the first app created for dyslexic learners.

-Infographic showing 8 key benefits of Nessy Reading & Spelling program for students
+Infographic showing 8 key benefits of Nessy Reading & Spelling programme for students

 Nessy Benefits